jperedadnr/Game2048HOL/README.md

 Back to [Index][I0]
 ***
-## STEP 45
+## STEP 45.
+Traversing the grid with Optional
-Use optionalTile to traverse the grid, with an `atomicInteger` to return the results
+Use `optionalTile` to traverse the grid, with an `atomicInteger` to return the results

 ### SOLUTION CODE
 * *Class*: `GameManager`